-When someone has hate for anyone it not only causes chaos but it also establishes barriers to peaceful co-existence.
+When someone feels hate, it not only causes chaos but it also establishes barriers to peaceful co-existence.
 Our purpose is to uncover and work to break down those barriers and establish freedom for all people.

 We are 501(c)(3) donor-supported organization.

 Historically, peace has been defined as the absence of armed hostilities or the interval between wars.
 At this time in history, humanity is being challenged to radically alter its perceptions and actions.